lrex93497/customizable-restaurant-operating-system-with-Java-MySQL/README.md

 For food type, in default, only these options should be input exactly: "appetizer", "main_course", "dessert", "beverage", "others", "special".
 In case other words were entered, that food item can only be seen in the "all" category in waiter client.
 Select >new< and click "+" for adding a new ingredient at the pop-up window.
 Then enter the number of ingredients it will use.
 Please remind that the ingredient name cannot have space.
-Since system version v1.0.1, invalid input (null, empty, start with a number, contains space) will be detected and a pop-up window pop-out to prevent input when adding new ingredient name in ingredients_management and food_list, or when in editing ingredient column name.<br />
+Since system version v1.0.1, invalid input (null, empty, start with a number, contains space) will be detected and a pop-up window pop-out with respective reason to prevent input when adding new ingredient name in ingredients_management and food_list, or when in editing ingredient column name.<br />
 <img src="photo/client_management_gui_2.PNG" width="550"><br />